-- Women's CSOs and civil society organization/associations with proven experience in promoting GEWE issues in the context of peacebuilding or sustainable development or migration - Proven experience in management/implementation of projects related to women empowerment and/or gender equality; - Proven experience in building the capacity of various stakeholders through innovative tools and approaches; - Partnership quality will be a key consideration during the evaluation of the proposals.
+- Women's CSOs and civil society organization/associations with proven experience in promoting GEWE issues in the context of peacebuilding or sustainable development or migration - Proven experience in management/implementation of projects related to women empowerment and/or gender equality: - Proven experience in building the capacity of various stakeholders through innovative tools and approaches; - Partnership quality will be a key consideration during the evaluation of the proposals.
 Applicants should demonstrate that their organisation and proposed partners have relevant expertise; - Languages: Fluent Kyrgyz and Russian.
 Working level of English.
-Knowledge of Uzbek is an asset.

-b.
-Other competencies, which while not required, can be an asset for the performance of services

-- Demonstrated good knowledge of gender equality and women's rights issues, as well as needs of vulnerable and multi-discriminated groups of women; - Knowledge of migration issues in the context of Kyrgyzstan and the socio-economic impact of COVID-19 on migrants; - Knowledge of WPS agenda and NAP on UNSCR 1325 related developments - Knowledge on Kyrgyzstan legal framework related to gender equality; - Experience working with international organizations or international projects.
+Knowledge of Uzbek would be an asset. - b.
+Other competencies, which while not required, can be an asset for the performance of services - Good knowledge of gender equality and women's rights issues, as well as needs of vulnerable and multidiscriminated groups of women; - Knowledge of migration issues in the context of Kyrgyzstan, and the socio-economic impact of COVID-19 to migrants: - Knowledge and practice of GALS methodology - Knowledge on Kyrgyzstan legal framework related to gender equality; - Experience working with international organizations or international projects